 So, your property is located in a Development Permit area, and you would like to modify the exterior of your building?

-Even if you wish to change the colour of your building’s exterior, you are required to obtain a Development Permit.
-The purpose of a Development Permit is to ensure that what you propose to do complies with the Official Community Plan (OCP).
-Development Permit areas ensure that the “look” of the neighbourhood remains as stipulated in the OCP.
+The purpose of a Development Permit is to ensure that what you propose complies with the Official Community Plan (OCP).
+A Development Permit areas ensure that the “look” of the neighbourhood remains as stipulated in the OCP.

-If you apply for a building permit in a Development Permit Area, the Building Inspector will not issue you a Building Permit until you obtain a Development Permit.
-Getting a Development Permit is easy and quick.
-Administration would review the OCP and look at the Zoning Bylaw, to see if your project complies.
-An onsite inspection will determine if your project fits the aesthetics of the neighbourhood.
-The fee for a Development Permit is on the Forms and Fees pages and the application.
-Once you have received a Development Permit, it says so on your building permit.
+If you apply for a building permit in a Development Permit Area, the Building Inspector will not issue you a Building Permit until they receive notification from the Village of Nakusp that a development permit was approved for your property.
+Getting a Development Permit is easy and depending on the type of development may take more than 4 weeks to finish the review.
+Administration review the OCP and the Zoning Bylaw, to see if your project complies to both.
+An onsite inspection may be required to determine if your project fits the aesthetics of the neighbourhood.
+Please see the Forms and Fees pages for the Development Permit Application fee (application).

 Do you need a Development Variance Permit to begin your project?

-A Development Variance Permit is required if your project is not in compliance with the Zoning Bylaw, your property is already deemed non-conforming to the current Zoning Bylaw, and the project meets the criteria for exemptions in the Local Government Act.
-For example, you wish to build a garage, but you need to develop it within the rear property set back area.
-You would need to apply for a Development Variance Permit to provide an exception to the Zoning Bylaw.
+A Development Variance Permit is required if your project is not in compliance with the Zoning Bylaw, your property is already deemed non-conforming to the current Zoning Bylaw, or the project meets the criteria for exemptions in the Local Government Act.
+For example, you wish to build a garage, but you need to develop it within the required rear property set back area.
+You would require a Development Variance Permit to provide an exception to the Zoning Bylaw to begin you project.

-When you apply, send a notice to all property owners within 30 metres of your property.
-Administration takes time to review your application, providing a report to Council that would support, recommend changes, or not support your application.
-Council’s decision is final.
-This process can take several months, so advance plan when you would like to begin construction.
-The fee for a Development Variance Permit application and fees can be found on the Forms and Fees page .
-If your application is approved, the Development Variance registers on your land title.
-Development Variance Permits expire in two years if the building is not started or completed.
-A building permit will not be approved if a Development Variance Permit is required and but not obtained.
+When you apply, the Village of Nakusp sends a notice to all property owners and occupiers within 30 metres of the application property.
+This process can take more than 4 weeks.
+Staff will determine if it is a minor or major variance request.
+If it is minor request the CAO will make a decision on the application , a major variance request must go to council and council will pass a resolution based on their decision.
+A planning meeting with Village staff is recommended prior to applying for a building permit, the meeting will determine if any other permit would be required.
+The fee for a Development Variance Permit application can be found on the Forms and Fees page .
+If your application is approved, the Development Variance is registers on your land title.
+Development Variance Permits expire in two years if the development has not started .
+A building permit will not be approved if a Development Variance Permit is required and not obtained, Village staff will notify the building department if a Development Variance has been approved.

 Would you like to subdivide a property?